MaxFleur/LightCombatManager/README.md

 # LightCombatManager
-LightCombatManager is a small combat manager for DnD-like games, primarily for Pathfinder 1e.
+LightCombatManager is a small combat manager for DnD-like games, primarily for Pathfinder 1e. \
+Using LightCombatManager, you can easily create Characters with initiative values, a HP counter and additional information.
+You can also add status effects to each Character.
+After creation, the program automatically sorts all Characters and creates a full Combat Table.
+Inside this Table, you can easily delete and readd Characters or change the Combat Order by moving Characters around.
+The program will track the current Character and the round number.\
+If the current Combat is not finished yet, you can save the Table as a csv file and reopen it later.
+All Characters, the current Character and the round number will be stored.

 # Tools
 LightCombatManager is written in C++17.
 The following tools are used for development: